Lower Saxony: Politics

-Since 1948, politics in the state has been dominated by the centre-right Christian Democratic Union (CDU) and the centre-left Social Democratic Party.
+Since 1948, politics in the state have been dominated by the centre-right Christian Democratic Union (CDU) and the centre-left Social Democratic Party.
 Lower Saxony was one of the origins of the German environmentalist movement in reaction to the state government's support for underground nuclear waste disposal.
 This led to the formation of the German Green Party in 1980.
+Germany's multi-party system generally requires coalitions to be made because parties usually do not have outright majorities.